Kong/docs.konghq.com/app/contributing/style-guide.md

 ## Capitalization guidelines

 Follow the user interface (UI).
-If a term is capitalized in the UI, it should be capitalized in the documentation.
+If a term is capitalized in the UI and you are referring to the specific UI element, it should be capitalized in the documentation.

 Don't capitalize the following terms: